vinsworldcom/nppQuickText/README.md

 + **Auto Insert Autocomplete**: when a tag is completed from a Scintilla autocompletion, expand the tag.
 Without this enabled, you need to trigger the Replace Tag hotkey again to expand the Tag.
++ **Convert Tabs (N++ setting)**: convert any `Tab` characters in the "Substitution Text" to spaces based on Notepad++ settings for the current language.
+If Notepad++ does not replace tabs for the current language, this setting respects that.
+If Notepad++ does replace tabs with a given number of spaces, that number of spaces is used in the replacement.
 + **Use Fixed Font**: use a fixed-width font (Courier New) in the "Substitution Text" text box.
 + **Use N++ Colors**: use Notepad++ background and "Default Style" text colors